chrisdmacrae/symlinks-obsidian/README.md

 ## Installation

-Clone or copy the contents of this repo to the Obsidian plugins folder, found on the "Community Plugins Page":
+Clone or copy the contents of this repo to the Obsidian plugins folder, found on the "Community Plugins" page:

 ![](./README.png)